abdurrahman422/nexa_ai/GMAIL_ROADMAP.md

 ## 2A.9 — Disconnect / Reconnect Flow

-The Gmail account lifecycle has been manually tested.
+The Gmail account lifecycle was manually tested.

 ```text
 Connected Gmail